-March 2017 – UPDATE on the Art & Event Center Project
+March 2017 – UPDATE on the Duvall Cultural and Performing Arts Center

 The City has conditionally approved the Site Development Construction Drawings.
 Another step in the process.
 Additional details soon!

-October 2016 – UPDATE on the Art & Event Center Project
+October 2016 – UPDATE on the Duvall Cultural and Performing Arts Center

-The Art Center project is being done in steps and much of the work that is going on is not yet visible.
+The Duvall Cultural and Performing Arts Center project is being done in steps and much of the work that is going on is not yet visible.
 This update describes the status of the project and explains how it relates to the SR203 road frontage improvements and the development planned by Westcott Homes.
 The major activities are listed in chronological order along with notes on who is performing the major elements.